eko/pihole-exporter/README.md

 ### From sources

-First, you have to retrieve the project sources by using one of the following way:
+Optionally, you can download and build it from the sources.
+You have to retrieve the project sources by using one of the following way:
 ```bash
 $ go get -u github.com/eko/pihole-exporter
 # or